canjs/canjs/docs/can-guides/migrating_to_3.0.md

 ### Passing the "this" value within each helper

-When passing the `this` value to a helper like:
+When passing the `this` value to a [can-stache.Helpers helper] like:

 ```
 {{helper .}}